 Christened the "Hepty" for the heptagonal shape, they are fast and functional, the perfect tool for making the kind of yarn I like best-- fine, well twisted singles that I sometimes ply (2 or 3 or 4 depending), and sometimes use as is for weaving.

 One good twirl on my thigh and I can spin a body length of yarn with a decent amount of twist without stopping or needing a second twirl.
 They are probably not spindles for the beginner as they don't much care for spinning anything thicker than the 7000 ish yards/lb singles that I like best, but that's physics for you.
 And since I tend to make and use a great deal of the same size yarn, I couldn't ask for anything more.
 And how else to get work done?

 among other things the spindles now have a longer shaft for easier spinning when the cop gets big, and this is the first batch with spring steel (rather than brass) hooks for extra 'drop' strength (check out the video in this two-image post).

 They remain, however, within a gram or two of the original.

 but because each facet is individually finished, the relationship between facet, hook and yarn is subtly different for each spindle.
 Most spin the most smoothly when the yarn comes from the facet at the back of the hook, but some prefer to go through the hook from left to right, some right to left, and still others want a single twist around.
 Still others (mine, actually), prefer one facet to the left or right of the back.

 Except that I won't, because I'm still so in love with mine that I couldn't bear to cheat on her or hurt her feelings.

-That said, though there will probably be quite a wait for the next batch, you can contact him through his Etsy shop and get on his list.
+That said, though there will probably be quite a wait for the next batch, you can contact him at henrycedwards @ gmail.com (delete the spaces to make it work) and get on his list.
 And perhaps if said list gets long, and the wood stash gets interesting, and the belaying pins are all in place, and the boat deck gets done...